pmadinei/pmadinei/README.md

 🔭 I’m currently working on Computational Neuroscience and Neuroinformatics

-🌱 I’m currently learning advanced Machine Learning functions in Cognitive Neuroscience
+🌱 I’m currently learning advanced Machine Learning functions in Cognitive and Systems Neuroscience

-👯 I’m looking to collaborate on applied Machine Learning advancements in the Cognitive Neuroscience domain
+👯 I’m looking to collaborate on applied Neuroscience advancements in Machine Learning domain

 📫 How to reach me: [Email Me!](mailto:parsamadinei@gmail.com)